The i Paper: Political stance

 The i is known for having a neutral political stance, although it has also been described as having a centre-left political outlook.
 In 2015, the paper's editor Oliver Duff said it pursued "political impartiality".
 In 2019 Duff said it would report "without fear or favour", with the intention of being "tougher" than the BBC on maintaining impartiality while remaining "fair" in its reporting.
 The paper aims to present opinions from all parts of the political spectrum with the goal of encouraging its readership to form their own fact-based opinions.
 Ahead of the 2015 UK general election, Duff said the paper would remain neutral and refrain from endorsing a vote for any political party.
 In the 2017, 2019 and 2024 UK general elections, the i continued to refuse endorsing any political parties to maintain political neutrality.
 Explaining the paper's continued neutrality in 2024, Duff said the i was the only national paper to "never" support a political party and added that it "never will", stating that it gives "no one […] an easy ride.
 Not the Tories, Labour or Nigel Farage."

 Nick Clegg, former UK Deputy Prime Minister and former leader of the Liberal Democrats, a centrist party, was a fortnightly columnist for the i from 2017, after leaving parliament; however, he has not written for i since 2018.
 His column usually featured in the "My View" comment section of the paper.
-During an interview for the i in December 2017, then Labour leader Jeremy Corbyn declared himself to be a dedicated reader of the i, saying that its compact size and concise articles suited his busy lifestyle as Leader of Her Majesty's Opposition.
+During an interview for the i in December 2017, then Labour leader Jeremy Corbyn declared himself to be a dedicated reader of the i, saying that its compact size and concise articles suited his busy lifestyle as Leader of the Opposition.
 During the 2016 UK European Union membership referendum, held in June 2016, the paper chose not to declare for either "Leave" or "Remain", unlike a majority of other British newspapers who came out for either side of the debate.